sharkey34/memory-game-iOS/README.md

-# Matchey Matchey Memory Game
+# Matchy Matchy Memory Game

 Matchey Matchey is a memory game, where users will match two of the same card.
 The goal of the game is to match all of the cards in the least amount of turns and in the shortest amount of time.